 If there is no difference between the way that we speak or act and the way that people outside the church speak or act, the message of the cross and the empty tomb will never be heard.
 What you have is the promise of a crucified and risen Lord and Savior.
-Love one another, and boldly confess Christ is risen!!
+The response to this promise is to love one another, and boldly confess the crucified and risen Son of God that others may know and share the joy that we have in Christ.
+Amen.
+Christ is risen!!
 He is risen indeed!!
 Alleluia!!
-Amen.